Hithaishi-H/Hithaishi/_pages/teaching.md

 # Trainee Civil Engineer
 ## Urgent renovation works at Unity Container Terminal, Port of Colombo, Sri Lanka
 ### Introduction
-The Port of Colombo, Sri Lanka is the busiest harbour in South Asia.
+The Port of Colombo, Sri Lanka is the busiest harbour in South Asia serving ports across Asia and Africa.